Animal Equality Convinces Another Major Company to Ditch Crates for Pigs

 Even though research shows that pigs are smarter than dogs, the United States confines 6 million mother pigs each year to individual 7 foot by 2 foot metal cages.
 These crates are so small that the animals are unable to turn around, lay comfortably, or exhibit any natural behaviors for most of their lives.
 Many resort to biting the metal bars of the crates and banging their heads against them due to the immense stress.

 The use of gestation crates has become increasingly controversial, with one survey showing that two-thirds of Americans (66 percent) find crates to be unacceptable, and a strong majority (73 percent) are more likely to buy pork products from companies committed to phasing them out.
 Legislative and ballot initiatives in some states have limited their use, and now 10 U.S. states have banned them, as well as the United Kingdom and Sweden.
 Nearly 100 companies in the U.S. have also committed to banning these crates, including Aramark, Nestlé, Campbell’s, and Kraft Heinz.

 How you can help animals in the food industry

 Each and every one of us has the power to help end the abuse inflicted on farmed animals.
 By simply choosing to replace animal products with delicious plant-based options, you are denouncing the animal suffering taking place on farms near and far.
-Check out our helpful site LoveVeg for recipes and tips!

 You can also sign up to become an Animal Protector!
 Each week we will send you easy actions you can take for animals from the comfort of home on your own time.
 Together we will continue to improve the lives of animals and bring us closer to a world where all animals are respected, protected, and free.